TelepathicGrunt/TACT/README.txt

 - Added Tree Star, Fiddlehead, and Curly Fern to `minecraft:replaceable` tag so other mods know they can replace these blocks safely like they do for grass.

 - Added entity type tag `tact:primitive_club_stun_immune` that players/packmakers can add entities into so Primitive Club cannot stun them.

+- Added config option to allow eating Biome Treat even when not hungry.
+This is more due to when other mods overhaul hunger system and accidentally causes Biome Treat to be uneatable with default behavior.
+This config is a workaround for that.

+- Added config to make Gobthumpers spawn Gum Worms from Candy Cavity biome.
+Also has an option to disable Gobthumpers's Gum Worm spawning ability entirely.
+Gobthumpers will still attract nearby existing Gum Worms.